matthew-tfs/mjcb.io/content/about.md

 ## Contact ##

 If you would like to contact me by email, feel free to send me a message at **matthew**[at]**mjcb**[dot]**io**.
-Please use this [PGP Key](https://keyserver.ubuntu.com/pks/lookup?op=get&search=0xb455b8191a2763ec) for encryption.
+Please use this [PGP Key](https://keyserver.ubuntu.com/pks/lookup?op=get&search=0xb455b8191a2763ec) for encryption if possible.
 I am not always prompt with responding to messages, so if you don't hear from me immediately it is not because I am ignoring the message, I just haven't had the chance to properly respond to it.

 I have a LinkedIn profile only for professional purposes.
 I don't interact with people on the site and I don't post anything.
 I ignore all unsolicited messages, and I almost always reject people trying to add me to their network.
-I don't even post my current position on LinkedIn, I only ever do that after I have already left a position.
-If it weren't for the fact that I use LinkedIn for job searching and applications, I would immediately delete my profile as I find the idea of LinkedIn to be ridiculous in nature.
+I usually don't even post my current position on LinkedIn, I tend to only do that after I have already left a position.
+If it weren't for the fact that I use LinkedIn for job searching, I would immediately delete my profile as I find the idea of LinkedIn to be ridiculous in nature and not especially useful for everyday usage.

 ## Links ##